CSCI 235

 Project Presentations

-On the due date of each project, each team will play a video in class.
-The video should meet the following constraints:
+On the due date of each project, each team will give a presentation about their project.
+The presentation should include the following:

 Final Project

 In the last three weeks of the semester, each student will undertake a final project.
-In this final project, you will build and program a robot that fulfills a contextualized purpose.
-A public demonstration will be made of the robot’s capabilities, and a paper reflecting upon lessons learned will be submitted as well.
+In this final project, you will program a robot that fulfills a contextualized purpose.
+A demonstration will be made of the robot’s capabilities, and a paper reflecting upon lessons learned will be submitted as well.
 In keeping with the Odyssey Special Project guidelines, the project will require at least 30 hours of work.
-As with the other course projects, final projects will be undertaken in teams of two.
+As with the other course projects, final projects will be undertaken in teams of two or three.
+The project report and presentation should follow the same guidelines as those for the regular course projects.

 Specifications Grading